-^{}Data for municipalities located wholly within the Adirondack Park

-^{}A location quotient of 1.0 woud indicate that an industry segment in the Adirondacks employs the same percentage of workers as the rest of New York State.
+Data for municipalities located wholly within the Adirondack Park employs the same percentage of workers as the rest of New York State.
 A location quotient above 1.05 indicates that an segment is "basic" or is an exporting industry.

+A location quotient of 1.0 woud indicate that an industry segment in the Adirondacks than an average New York municipality

-An LQ of 4 indicates that the region has four times as many employees in that industry than an average New York municipality
+An LQ of 4 indicates that the region has four times as many employees in that industry